pnp/pnpjs/docs/core/moments.md

 function (observers: any[], ...args: any[]): any;
 ```

-Let's have a look at one of the included moment factory functions and use it to understand a bit more on how things work.
+Let's have a look at one of the included moment factory functions, which define how the moment interacts with its registered observers, and use it to understand a bit more on how things work.
 In this example we'll look at the broadcast moment, used to mimic a classic event where no return value is tracked, we just want to emit an event to all the subscribed observers.

 ```TypeScript
 // the broadcast factory function, returning the actual moment implementation function